masc-ucsc/livehd/docs/projects.md

 * Remove boost
 * Target Alveo U250

+Common goals with ASIC Analytical Placer:

+* If floorplaner is there, leverage floorplan, but fo not assume shape (square) in contour.
+Allow to place around each floorplan area (amorphous.
+A center of gravity per floorplan block)
+* Use timing in feedback
+* Use SuperSCS semidefinite
+* To allow fast incremental placement.
+Allow to do analytical over subset of design, and other areas are fixed (legalization to handle)
+* Critical paths are aligned
+* Support "annotations"
+    * Relative place (left/right/top/bottom)
+    * Alignment (true/false)
+    * Close by (add anchor)

 ## NextPNR

-Integrate with the FPGA synthesis from Yosys
+Integrate with the nextPNR FPGA placement/routing

-Dependence: none
+Dependence: Rapidwright

 Main features:
 * Create a bridge to/from LGraph and nextpntr
+* Create common API that can talk with RapidWright and/or NextPNR
     * Being able to transfer placed design to Rapidwright
+    * Common API to query FPGA properties (LUT map, dps map...)

 ## VPR

-Integrate LGraph wiht VPR
+Integrate LGraph wiht VPR.
+Similar to  NextPNR project, but with VPR.

-Dependence: none
+Dependence: Rapidwright

-Main features:
-* Create a bridge to/from LGraph and nextpntr
-* Being able to transfer placed design to Rapidwright

 # Active Projects (already selected)